Howard Williams (humanitarian): Later writing

+Humanitarian League and affiliations

 Williams was the inspiration for and one of the founding members of the Humanitarian League, in 1891, which "opposed all avoidable suffering on any sentient being".
-He remained on the board for several years and authored the "Pioneers of humanity" section for the league's journal, which was later published as a popular pamphlet.
+He remained on the board for several years and authored the "Pioneers of Humanity" for the league's journal, which was later published as a popular pamphlet.
 He also served as the Vice-President of the London Vegetarian Society and was a board member of the Animal Defence and Anti-Vivisection Society.

+Personal life and death

+Williams married Eliza Smith on 20 November 1860; she died around 1906.

-Williams died in Aspley Guise, on 21 September 1931.
+In his later years, Williams chose a more secluded lifestyle, dedicating his time to gardening, tutoring, and canoeing from his home in Aspley Guise, near Woburn, Bedfordshire.
+He died there on 21 September 1931.